CloudTAK Deploy🔗

 https://map.<yourdomain>to access the CloudTAK Web UI

-S3 Bucket Configuration
+S3 Bucket Configuration🔗

 CloudTAK will use a single S3 compatible store for storing assests including map tiles, user uploaded files, and other static content.

 If you are using the provided AWS CloudFormation Or Docker Compose file, this bucket will be created for you.
-In AWS this will be created
+In AWS this will be created with a native S3 bucket, while Docker Compose will deploy a Minio instance to provide S3 compatible storage.

 The following key prefixes will be used within the S3 Bucket: